ernestmalcolm/portfolio/README.md

-# My Portfolio Website
+# My Portfolio Website🌐
-This is a Portfolio site for displaying my details including stuuf about me, my skills, my projects, interests and hobbies together with my contact profiles.
+Making a Portfolio website to display details about myself, experience, skills and how to contact me.